 To most people, loneliness is not a word that meshes with introversion.
-Everyone knows that introverts value their alone time more than almost anything else.
+Everyone knows that introverts value their alone time almost more than anything else.
 As Susan Cain wrote in Quiet, “Solitude matters, and for some people, it’s the air they breathe.”

 And yet, because of this, introverts have the reputation of being cold, standoffish, and rude.
-While there are a plethora of articles on this website that completely dispel this myth, many people are still convinced: Introverts are people-hating recluses who growl at you if you get too close to their cave.
+While there are a plethora of articles on this website that dispel this myth, many people are still convinced: Introverts are people-hating recluses who growl at you if you get too close to their cave.

 And while that’s inaccurate, some introverts just accept it because, hey, it means more alone time, right?

 What happens, though, when we desire companionship?
 Not a whole crowd of chattering voices, mind you, because that’s sure to send us into a meltdown, but just a companion.
 One.
 (Maybe two, if we’re feeling particularly energetic.)

 The world seems to sneer at us.
 You?
 How could you ever desire a companion?
 You hate people, remember?
 You’ve spent your whole life building a quiet, people-less haven for yourself, and now you want to ruin it?

 I understand, believe me.
 It completely goes against all the “innie-isms” you’ve heard.

 Here is the thing to remember, though: Loneliness is a human condition.
 That means it affects all humans, including introverts, extroverts, and everyone in between.

 It does, however, affect introverts a little differently than it would someone else.

 Like what you’re reading?
 Subscribe to our newsletter.
 One email, every Friday.
 Sign up here.